jdmar3/jdmar3.github.io/contact/index.md

 weight: 25
 ---

-These are all the best ways to contact me, in order of preference.
+These are all the best ways to contact me.
 Please feel free to use them.

 <ul>
 {% for social_hash in site.data.social %}